 18 See, the eyes of the LORD [YHWH] are upon those who fear him, upon those who hope for his kindness, 19 to deliver them from death and preserve them in spite of famine.

 20 Our soul waits for the LORD [YHWH], who is our help and our shield.

-Psalm 33 is a hymn in which the just are invited to praise God (verses 1-3) who created the three-tiered universe of the heavens, the cosmic waters, and the earth (verses 6-9).
+Psalm 33 is a hymn in which the psalmist invites the just/righteous to praise God (verses 1-3) who created the three-tiered universe of the heavens, the cosmic waters, and the earth (verses 6-9).
 Human endeavors, by contrast, count for nothing (verses 10-11).
-It is the duty of man to have reverence for God, to fear offending Him, and to place their hope in His power to deliver them from evil in the world.
+Humanity must have reverence for God, to fear offending Him, and to place their hope in His power to deliver them from evil in the world.
 The greatness that can be achieved by human beings is through God choosing them as His agents in the unfolding events of salvation history and in their faithful response to His will with the knowledge that He is the hope of their salvation (verses 12-21).
-The hymn ends with the people proclaiming that they trust in the Lord (verses 20-22).
+The hymn ends with the people proclaiming that they place their faith and trust in the Lord (verses 20-22).

 The Second Reading Hebrews 11:1-2, 8-19 ~ The Power of Faith